 What is a “weighted score”?

 Some survey tools let you export the raw data to Excel, where you can massage it yourself, assigning a higher weight to “must have” features than to “nice to have” features.
-However, the whole point of using software is to make our lives easier – so this is something built in to Sogolytics (for Sogolytics Pro and above).
-Let me show you how easy it is to use it.
+However, the whole point of using software is to make our lives easier – so stop using Excel to get a simple job like this done! 😉

-So instead, let’s choose a rating radio button as the question type.
-Sogolytics permits you to type in a number for the weight to give each answer:
+So instead, let’s choose a Rating Radio Button as the question type.
+Sogolytics permits you to type in a weight value for each answer.

 To the survey respondent, the weighted scale is invisible.
 They see only the question and answer options.